Ziad235/FederatedLearning-RA/README.md

 Using synthetic data on any machine learning model in a Federated Learning enviornment results in a statistically significant decrease in the total number of iterations and computational time needed for global model convergence while still maintaining a comparable accuracy[^1] to the global model that was achieved without the use of synthetic data.

-[^1]: The differences between the final global model's performance when using synthetic data and not using synthetic data are statistically significant.
+[^1]: The differences between the final global model's performance when using synthetic data and not using synthetic data are statistically insignificant.

 ## Research Methods